MooersLab/EasyPyMOL/README.md

 #### How to run
 --------------------------------------------------------------------------------

-After loading a pdb file and setting up the molecular scene, type on one of the command lines in PyMOL:
+After loading a pdb file and setting up the molecular scene, type on a command line in PyMOL:

    ```py
     PyMOL>roundview